 The Viennese Waltz originated in the courts of Franz Joseph of Austria in the 1700’s.
 A turning dance which continually rotates around the floor, this dance looks best when performed by several couples at the same time, with the ball gowns flowing gracefully around the floor with coordinated movement.
 The simple step patterns allow many couples to share the floor at once.
 Because of the faster speed of the music, most people think of this as a fast dance.
 But when danced properly it’s actually quite slow.
 While there are only three primary steps, they require some technical understanding so we only teach this in the Advanced program.

 There are different kinds of Foxtrot.
 The Slow Foxtrot is an elegant dance showing controlled movement against the world’s most beautiful music.
 Considered a “dancers” dance because it is so difficult to master, it is often thought of by audiences as “beautiful walking” because of its representation of a couple strolling together on a moonlit night.
 An easy-to-learn version of the Foxtrot is the “Social Foxtrot” (also known as Rhythm Foxtrot).
 This was designed to be easy, so we include it in our Beginner program.
-We move up to the Slow Foxtrot in the Advanced program with a special six-lesson series.
+We move up to the Slow Foxtrot in the Intermediate program with a special six-lesson series.

 The Quickstep is a lively dance that evolved from the Charleston.
 It is the most energetic of the Standard dances, but that leads to common errors in which couples get caught up in the speed, resulting in a loss of control.
 When dancers focus on the “slow” parts of each step pattern this dance can be beautifully controlled and highly enjoyable.
 We emphasize this in our group class training so that participants are able to look and feel great on the dance floor.